besteekmen/LLM-ZoomCamp-Outputs/Setup.md

 # **Overall Setup Plan**
-This is the setup steps for a Windows 11 Pro laptop with Visual Studio Code, Python 3.13 and Git preinstalled.
+These are the setup steps for a Windows 11 Pro laptop with Visual Studio Code, Python 3.13 and Git preinstalled.
 ## 1. Verify Python version
 Open PowerShell (not Command Prompt) and run:
 ```python